 Massage therapy is a systematic manipulation of soft tissues for the goal of normalizing them.
 Practitioners primarily use their hands, in some cases, they may use their forearms and elbows.
 Therapists use a variety of physical methods including applying locked or movable pressure, holding, or causing movement to the body.
 The primary goal of massage therapy is to help the body to cure itself and to positively influence the overall health and well-being of the client.

 Touch is the essential element of massage therapy.
-Therapists are using different kinds of approach for massage and use their sense of touch to control the right amount of pressure to detect the areas of tension and other issues.
-Touch is a very important factor in the healing relationship because it conveys a sense of caring.
+Therapists are using different kinds of approach to massage and use their sense of touch to control the right amount of pressure to detect the areas of tension and other issues.

 All of the techniques are used for the aid of the nervous, circulatory-lymphatic, musculoskeletal, and other systems of the body.
-It has been proven beneficial in treating high-blood pressure, sleeping disorders, fatigue, and depression to name a few.
+It has been proven beneficial in treating high blood pressure, sleep disorders, fatigue, and depression to name a few.

 Waste products such as lactic acid tend to accumulate when muscle are overworked, which leads to stiffness, soreness, and even muscle spasm.